And, the Finish! (How I complete the varnish and set-up.)

 trimming purfling weaves on 5-string bluegrass fiddles handmade in Oregon by Chet Bishop, Luthier.

 Trimming the purfling weaves.
-They have been inlaid to a shallow depth, because the plates are thin.
+I inlaid these to a shallow depth, because the plates are thin.

 scraping the purfling weaves on a 5-string bluegrass fiddle handmade in Oregon by Chet Bishop, Luthier.